December 09, 2014

 So to answer that burning question: just how dark are Alaskan winters?

-First, let’s look at our celestial milestones: summer solstice around June 21, the longest day of the year; autumnal equinox around September 23, one of two times annually when night and day are of equal duration*; winter solstice around December 21, the shortest day of the year; and vernal equinox around March 20.
+First, let’s look at our celestial milemarkers: summer solstice around June 21, the longest day of the year; autumnal equinox around September 23, one of two times annually when night and day are of equal duration*; winter solstice around December 21, the shortest day of the year; and vernal equinox around March 20.

 To dispel a misconception: we at 63 degrees north do actually get daylight in the winter.
 In fact, depending on the topography in our view shed, most of us even see the elusive glowing orb itself, albeit for a mere 45-ish minutes a day around winter solstice.
 It’s not that the sun disappears, it just doesn’t get that far above the horizon, instead sleepily making its way along playing peek-a-boo through a valley now and again.
 But we still have about six hours of usable daylight—think twilight—from roughly 10am to 4pm.